MEMS magnetic field sensor: Voltage sensing

-Beroulle et al. have fabricated a U-shape cantilever beam on a silicon substrate.
+Beroulle et al. fabricated a U-shape cantilever beam on a silicon substrate.
 Two piezo-resistors are laid on the support ends.
 There is an 80-turn Al coil passing current along the U-shape beam.
 A Wheatstone bridge is formed by connecting the two "active" resistors with another two "passive" resistors, which are free of strain.
 When there is an external magnetic field applied to the current carrying conductor, motion of the U-shape beam will induce strain in the two "active" piezo-resistors and thereby generate an output voltage across the Wheatstone bridge which is proportional to the magnetic field flux density.
 The reported sensitivity for this sensor is 530 m Vrms/T with a resolution 2 μT.
 Note that the frequency of the exciting current is set to be equal to the resonant frequency of the U-shape beam in order to maximize the sensitivity.

-Herrera-May et al. fabricate a sensor with similar piezoresistive read-out approach but with different mechanical motion.
+Herrera-May et al. fabricated a sensor with similar piezoresistive read-out approach but with different mechanical motion.
 Their sensor relies on the torsional motion of a micro-plate fabricated from silicon substrate.
 The exciting current loop contains 8 turns of aluminum coil.
 The location of the current loop enables a more uniform Lorentz force distribution compared with the aforementioned U-shape cantilever beam.
 The reported sensitivity is 403 mVrms/T with a resolution 143 nT.

 Kádár et al. also chose the micro-torsional beam as the mechanical structure.
 Their read-out approach is different.
 Instead of using piezoresistive transduction, their sensor relies on electrostatic transduction.
 They patterned several electrodes on the surface of the micro-plate and another external glass wafer.
 The glass wafer is then bonded with the silicon substrate to form a variable capacitor array.
 Lorentz force generated by the external magnetic field results in the change of capacitor array.
 The reported sensitivity is 500 Vrms/T with a resolution of a few mT.
 The resolution can reach 1 nT with vacuum operation.

 Emmerich et al. fabricated the variable capacitor array on a single silicon substrate with comb-figure structure.
 The reported sensitivity is 820 Vrms/T with a resolution 200 nT at the pressure level of 1mbar.